Fit To Fat Weight Gain

 Misconception 1: All Calories Are Created Equal

 False.
-The quality of calories matters significantly.
+Plus, the quality of calories matters significantly.
 Empty calories from processed foods contribute to fat gain without providing essential nutrients.
 Prioritize nutrient-dense calories from whole foods.

 Misconception 2: Weight Gain Is Easy

 False.
-Healthy weight gain requires a strategic approach that combines a tailored diet, consistent strength training, sufficient rest, and adequate hydration.
+That's why healthy weight gain requires a strategic approach that combines a tailored diet, consistent strength training, sufficient rest, and adequate hydration.
 It demands discipline, patience, and consistent effort.

 Misconception 3: You Can Gain Muscle and Fat Simultaneously